Arbitrary-precision arithmetic: Operations

 Numerous algorithms have been developed to efficiently perform arithmetic operations on numbers stored with arbitrary precision.
 In particular, supposing that N digits are employed, algorithms have been designed to minimize the asymptotic complexity for large N.

 The simplest algorithms are for addition and subtraction, where one simply adds or subtracts the digits in sequence, carrying as necessary, which yields an O(N) algorithm (see big O notation).

 Comparison is also very simple.
 Compare the high-order digits (or machine words) until a difference is found.
 Comparing the rest of the digits/words is not necessary.
-The worst case is $\Theta$(N), but it may complete much faster with operands of similar magnitude.
+The worst case is Θ(N), but it may complete much faster with operands of similar magnitude.

-For multiplication, the most straightforward algorithms used for multiplying numbers by hand (as taught in primary school) require $\Theta$(N^{2}) operations, but multiplication algorithms that achieve O(N log(N) log(log(N))) complexity have been devised, such as the Schönhage–Strassen algorithm, based on fast Fourier transforms, and there are also algorithms with slightly worse complexity but with sometimes superior real-world performance for smaller N. The Karatsuba multiplication is such an algorithm.
+For multiplication, the most straightforward algorithms used for multiplying numbers by hand (as taught in primary school) require Θ(N^{2}) operations, but multiplication algorithms that achieve O(N log(N) log(log(N))) complexity have been devised, such as the Schönhage–Strassen algorithm, based on fast Fourier transforms, and there are also algorithms with slightly worse complexity but with sometimes superior real-world performance for smaller N. The Karatsuba multiplication is such an algorithm.